 In a study measuring public awareness of men on the topic of breast cancer, nearly 80% of men indicated that they were not aware that males could get breast cancer—even though the men in the study were all at higher risk for breast cancer because they had a family history of the disease.

 Part of the reason for this lack of awareness could be that male breast cancer is rare, and that there are fewer patients who could be studied by researchers.

-Despite the potential to feel lumps more easily, the lack of awareness of physical symptoms (by patients and healthcare providers) can result in up to 2 years in delay between symptoms and diagnosis.
-Men tend to have limited knowledge of this disease and the accompanying warning signs such as lumps.
-This often leads to a delay in seeking provider guidance and ultimately results in later diagnosis.
+Despite the potential to feel lumps more easily, the lack of awareness of physical symptoms (by patients and healthcare providers) may result in up to 2 years in delay between symptoms and diagnosis.
+Men tend to have limited knowledge of this disease and the accompanying warning signs such as breast lumps.
+This often leads to a delay in seeking provider guidance and may ultimately result in a later diagnosis.

 Public awareness may also play a role in the delay.
 For example, you’ve probably heard more about women’s advocacy, education, screening programs such as annual breast exams, and breast cancer-related health campaigns—initiatives that don’t exist for men.